10 chic restaurants to meet up with friends

-Touristy addresses are filling up, trendy spots are emptying out… but a few well-chosen restaurants still offer the perfect balance of freshness, calm and excellence.
+Touristy addresses are filling up, as are trendy spots… but a few well-chosen restaurants still offer the perfect balance of freshness, calm and excellence.

-Here’s our tried-and-tested address book, for uncompromising lunch in the middle of August.
+Here’s our tried-and-tested address book, for uncompromising lunch this autumn.

 Addresses with a view, both panoramic and pleasant